This job search feature is for Premium Users.

 Licenses, Certifications, and Registrations

-Employers often recommend certification, which can improve the chances for advancement.
+Employers often recommend certification, which may improve the chances for advancement.
 An example is the Chartered Financial Analyst (CFA) certification from the CFA Institute.
-Financial analysts can become CFA certified if they have a bachelor’s degree, 4 years of qualified work experience, and pass three exams.
-Financial analysts can also become certified in their field of specialty.
+Financial analysts can become CFA certified if they have a bachelor’s degree and several years of work experience and pass multiple exams.
+They also may choose to become certified in their field of specialty.

-Financial analysts typically start by specializing in a specific investment field.
-As they gain experience, they can become portfolio managers and select the mix of investments for a company’s portfolio.
-They can also become fund managers and manage large investment portfolios for individual investors.
-A master’s degree in finance or business administration can improve an analyst’s chances of advancing to one of these positions.
+Financial analysts typically start by specializing in an investment field.
+As they gain experience, they may become portfolio managers and select the mix of investments for a company’s portfolio.
+They also may become fund managers of large investment portfolios for individual investors.
+Having a master’s degree in finance or business administration may improve an analyst’s chances of advancing to one of these positions.